ryselis/anonimatron/README.md

 # Anonimatron

+This is a forked project with some hacky capabilities

 No patience?
 Visit the [Anonimatron official homepage](https://realrolfje.github.io/anonimatron/ "Anonimatron"), download the latest version, unzip it and run `anonimatron.sh` or `anonimatron.bat`.

 ### Table of contents